On cobordism maps on periodic Floer homology: Introduction

 To this end, we need to define the cobordism maps on PFH induced by Lefschetz fibration.
-It is natural to define the cobordism maps by counting holomorphic curves with zero ECH index.
-However, as explained in section 5.5 of \cite{H3}, the ECH index can be negative in general.
-Consequently, we need to count the moduli space of broken holomorphic curves with zero ECH index.
-It has many components of various dimensions, it is difficult to handle it.
-To overcome the problem, M. Hutchings and C.H.Taubes define the cobordism maps on embedded contact homology by using Seiberg Witten theory \cite{HT}.
+The natural way to define the cobordism maps is by counting holomorphic curves with zero ECH index.
+However, as explained in Section 5.5 of \cite{H3}, the ECH index can be negative in general.
+Consequently, we need to count broken holomorphic curves with zero ECH index.
+The moduli space of broken holomorphic curves has many components of various dimensions, so it is difficult to handle it.
+To overcome the technical difficulties, Hutchings and Taubes define the cobordism maps on embedded contact homology by using the isomorphism ``HM=ECH''\cite{Te1} and Seiberg Witten theory \cite{HT}.

-In some special case, the ECH index is still possible to be nonnegative.
-In these case, can we define the cobordism maps on PFH in a usual way?
-If we can, it natural to ask weather it is equivalent to the cobordism maps on Seiberg Witten under the isomorphism in Theorem \ref{Thm0}.
+Since PFH is a cousin of embedded contact homology, it is natural to expect that the parallel results hold for PFH.
+In some special cases, the ECH index is still possible to be nonnegative.
+In these cases, can we define the cobordism maps on PFH without Seiberg Witten theory?
+If we can, it is natural to ask weather we can generalize the isomorphism in Theorem \ref{Thm0} to cobordism level.